State investigating incidents in Garrison

 She and her friend spotted a tire at the side of the road.
 When the site was checked in the morning, it was apparent that more tires had been rolled down the embankment.
 The incident was reported to the Putnam County Sheriff.
 (Anyone with information about illegal dumping also can alert the state Department of Environmental Conservation at 844-332-3267.)

 Carl Frisenda, the Philipstown highway superintendent, said he met with town and state officials at Indian Brook on Tuesday (Aug.
 28), and counted at least 20 tires still in the water.
-He said the sheriff and DEC are cooperating on the investigation.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+He said the sheriff and DEC are cooperating on the investigation.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.